 This course prepares students for college level calculus.
-Honors Pre-Calculus provides students with an application-oriented, investigative mathematics course which emphasizes real-world applications.
-For applicable units, instruction and assessments are aligned to the Pennsylvania Common Core Standards.
+Honors Pre-Calculus provides students with an application-oriented, investigative mathematics course that emphasizes applications.
+Instruction and assessments are aligned to the Pennsylvania Common Core Standards for applicable units.
 Some units fall outside the scope of the PCCS.
-Students use graphing calculators for much of their problem solving.
+Further, the content of the course aligns itself with the course content of the AP Precalculus curriculum.
+As such, students will have the option of taking the AP Precalculus exam in the spring.